 During the entrance procession, if incense is used, the censer bearer leads, followed by the cross bearer between two ministers with candles, then the readers, followed by the deacon who carries the Book of the Gospels slightly elevated, then any concelebrants and finally the priest celebrant (120, 172).
 (One of the readers may carry the Book of the Gospels if there is no deacon.)
 The assembly joins in singing during this procession, (3) an activity meant to unite those gathered (47-48).

 When the procession arrives at the sanctuary, everyone bows before the altar, and the priests and deacon kiss the altar.
 (4)

 The priest celebrant incenses the cross and the altar (49, 123).
 Afterward, the priest celebrant goes to the chair where he leads the rest of the Introductory Rites (50, 124).

-There he makes the sign of the cross, greets the people, briefly introduces the liturgy of the day, and leads them in the Penitential Rite (50, 51, 124).
+There he makes the sign of the cross, greets the people, briefly introduces the liturgy of the day, and leads them in the Penitential Act (50, 51, 124-125).

-On Sundays during the season of Easter, in place of the penitential rite, it is particularly appropriate to bless water and sprinkle all with it as a reminder of their baptism (51).
+Occasionally on Sundays, especially in Easter Time, in place of the Penitential Act, it is appropriate to bless water and sprinkle the faithful with it as a reminder of their baptism (51).

 The readings are always proclaimed at the ambo (58, 260), each reading from the Lectionary for Mass proclaimed by a different reader (59, 109).
 The psalmist also sings the responsorial psalm at the ambo (61, 309).